 An easy go-to meal in every walk of life, is pasta – whether you make it at home, or eat it at a five star restaurant.
 Pasta comes in many variations from the texture, color and size of the pasta itself; an army of sauces; and all the great things you can add to it.

 Pasta can help students maintain a well-balanced diet in an era of one diet-fad after another.
 It provides carbs, as well as a healthy serving of vegetables and meats, depending on what you throw in.

-Pasta options from Hamburger Helpers and other brands like it are also great for college students looking for fast and tasty pasta meals, with only a little preparation.
+Pasta options from Hamburger Helpers, and other brands like it, are also great for college students looking for fast and tasty pasta meals, with only a little preparation time.
 Vegetarians can substitute the ground beef with veggie crumbles.